psychemedia/storytelling-notes/and-the-girl-played-on.md

 After a week, Anwen returned to the crossroads.
 No-one came to meet her.

 Where was he?
 What had happened to him?
-Surely he coiuldnlt of forgotten?
+Surely he couldn't have forgotten?
 Surely he hadn't...?

 By whatever sense it is that leads us home when we are lost, the landscape ingrained in you when you're a child, the young man somhow made his way back home...

-Some movement through the window caught the eye of his father; the sight of his son, who had been lost these last few years, comuin up the drive.
+Some movement through the window caught the eye of his father; the sight of his son, who had been lost these last few years, coming up the drive.
 As the older man made he way outside, the family dog recognised its young master and ran to greet him.
-The boy bent down [arms outstretched], and the dog jumped up... gave a great big, doggy slobbery wet...
+The boy bent down [arms outstretched], and the dog jumped up... gave a great big, doggy, slobbery wet...

 As the old man reached out to hug his child, the young man drew away...

 "I?
 What?
 Who are you?
 Get away from me...
-Where am I?
-Who am I?"
+Where am I? *Who* am I?"

-But what, now of Anwen?
-She had returned home, back to the home where she'd lived with her mother.
-But as she'd approached the cottage, she saw no smoke coming out from the chimney; there were no hens scratching in the yard

 Anwen took to wandering.
 She had no family, she had no money, she had: no-one; nothing.
 She had to sleep under hedges, in sheds and in outhouses.
 She walked until her hair was matted with twigs and leaves, until her clothes were no more than rags, once white, now grey, until her shoes were worn away.